CVasquezroque/LSP-Peru-Diccionary/_sources/docs/preprocessing.md

 ### Step 2: Video Extraction

 The "move_videos.py" script aims to copy video files referenced in ELAN (EAF) files from their original location to a specific destination folder.
 The script recursively searches for ELAN files with the '.eaf' extension and, for each file found, locates and copies the associated video file.
 If the video file is not found at the original location, the script looks for it in the linked media list of the ELAN file and corrects the video's path if necessary before performing the copy.
 This script ensures that the videos are correctly organized in the destination folder, which facilitates further processing or analysis.
-Note that the destination folder is typically located within the [PeruvianSignLanguage](https://github.com/gissemari/PeruvianSignLanguage) repository in the following structure:
+Note that the destination folder is typically located within the <a href="https://github.com/gissemari/PeruvianSignLanguage" target="_blank">`PeruvianSignLanguage`</a> repository in the following structure:

 <!-- En esta etapa se realiza tanto la preparación de los vídeos como la anotación de las señas correspondientes a los vídeos, como se muestra en el flujo a continuación.